senorprogramador/animator_widgets/README.md

   }
 ```

-Full working Example can be found at the example tab.
+Full working Examples can be found at the example tab.
 If you like you can also download the example folder to see how this works